Andrew Sprowle: Gosport Shipyard

 Sprowle founded the Gosport Ship Yard in 1767 under the British flag.

 The new shipyard was undoubtedly modeled on similar installations Sprowle saw as a young man on the banks of the River Clyde.
 As Thomas Costa has written Andrew Sprowe's Gosport shipyard was "literally a domain apart from the local merchants."
-Sprowle's business acumen was in locating his new shipyard directly across the Elizabeth River from Portsmouth Virignia.
+Sprowle's business acumen was in locating his new shipyard directly across the Elizabeth River from Portsmouth Virginia.
 He also demonstrated a flair for marketing by christening his new ship yard "Gosport", short for "Gods Port", after a similar one in England.
 His central warehouse was meant to be permanent.
 The new yard included a large five-story warehouse which was then one of the largest buildings in North America.
 The massive structure was five stories and built with stone, 91 feet in length and 41 feet wide the whole of very substantial materials and strong work and craft value upwards of 1,000 £ sterling.
 His shipyard, rapidly became a local wonder.
 Sprowle's business agent, Thomas McCulloch, later testified "that at Gosport which he founded and where he dwelt his Majesty's Ships on that Station usually layover in the Winter months for the convenience of watering and other necessities and on occasion careened, refitted or repaired."
 Sprowle's new shipyard on the Elizabeth River quickly enabled him to command much of the ship work in the colony and as his yard and warehouses at Gosport grew it became one of the largest complexes of its kind in the South.

 In addition, Sprowle's shipyard property included three other warehouses, an accounting house, smith's shop, a dwelling house and kitchen and a large iron crane with brass sheaves, imported from London.
 The shipyard now known as Norfolk Naval Shipyard, and is the United States Navy's oldest continually operating shipyard, predating the U.S. Department of the Navy by 31 years.